Ziko-SA/fluffy-octo-winner/README.md

 make sure to edit the name of the image on line 25 with your image Uri.

-- Once you run this file by running “python3 eks.py” deployment and service will be created.
+- Once you run this file by running “python eks.py” deployment and service will be created.
 - Check by running following commands:

 ```jsx